-Flowers: Tiny, very fragrant white flowers that form in upright clusters.
+Flowers: Tiny, very fragrant white flowers that form in upright, tube-shaped clusters.

-Stem: Green stems near newer leaves, brown and woody branches further down the plant.
+Stem: Are green near newer leaves, and become brown and woody further down the plant.
 Cherry Laurel is a broad, dense, spreading, evergreen shrub that can reach 3 – 5 m tall and 6 – 7 m wide.

 Leaves: Dark and waxy evergreen leaves.
-Finely-toothed with an oblong shape, tapering sharply at the tip.
-Grow in an alternating pattern along the stem, sprouting from a short stalk.
-Leaves are 5 – 18 cm long.
+Cherry Laurel leaves are finely-toothed with an oblong shape, 5 – 18 cm long.
+The leaves grow in an alternating pattern along the stem, sprouting from a short stalk.

-Fruits: Black drupes with a large stone, which ripen in midsummer.
+Fruits: Flowers mature into purple or black drupes with a large stone, which ripen in mid-summer.
 They are bitter and essentially inedible for humans, but consumed by birds and other animals.

-Spurge Laurel (Daphne laureola): From the same genus as the Cherry Laurel, this invasive plant grows rapidly, out-competes native vegetation, and poses a serious health risk to people and pets for its poisonous sap.
+Spurge Laurel (Daphne laureola): From the same genus as the Cherry Laurel, Spurge Laurel grows rapidly, out-competes native vegetation, and poses a serious health risk to people and pets for its poisonous sap.
 It can be distinguished by its strongly fragrant yellow-green flowers and leaves in a whorl formation.

 Habitat and Origin

 Origin: Originally native to southwestern Asia and southeastern Europe, Cherry Laurel is now widely used as an ornamental hedge in North America.

 Habitat: Cherry Laurel will grow in full sun or partial shade.
 It prefers moist, rich, and well-drained soils, and will tolerate salt spray.
 As a garden escapee, Cherry Laurel is typically found near residential areas.